 There are wider issues to be addressed to change motivation within banks, such as how you incentivise longer-term investing by shareholders to move away from short-termism, and also to build more responsible impact reporting into corporate governance codes.

-Today I am Managing Director of Triodos Bank UK.
+Today I am CEO of Triodos Bank UK.
 I believe it is a very important bank, not because of its systemic scale or the economic value it generates but because we try to be a reference point for how banking can be different.
 We seek both to finance change by only using money for positive social, environment and cultural outcomes and to change finance through seeking to constructively influence and support change within the wider banking sector.
 Triodos is one of 54 banks that are members of the Global Alliance for Banking on Values (GABV).
 We share common principles, but each bring a rich diversity of views on how banking can be different.
 GABV was founded in 2009 in the wake of the crisis, and these alternative banks now have $163 billion of assets under management and 50 million customers worldwide.

 Last year, GABV, Mission 2020 and Finance Watch published a white paper, ‘New Pathways: Building blocks for a sustainable finance future for Europe’.
 This made several recommendations including that banks report their impacts aligned to the internationally agreed United Nations Sustainable Development Goals and similarly aligned sustainability assessments for all new investments.
 It called for greater diversity in the system and for adapting existing regulatory instruments to account for environmental and societal risks.
 It also advocated support to banks through training and centres of expertise to help them change.